motine/esp/MoHA.md

 ## Actor implementation

-ESP registers via mdns
+- ESP registers via mdns
+- Send all with `Access-Control-Allow-Origin: *`
-Ruby server is client
+- Browser is the client

 Paths: